 - Comes apart for easy cleaning

-- Made with 304 grade stainless steel
+- Made with 304 stainless steel

 - Good safety features